blodow/realtime_urdf_filter/README.md

 Dependencies
 ------------

-This has been verified to run on Ubuntu 12.04 with ROS Fuerte.
+This has been verified to run on Ubuntu 14.04 with ROS Indigo.

 This package requires the following: 3rd party libraries
  - GLSL (GL Shader Language) version 1.40 support or greater